 The twist itself was a little cliche for my liking, but the characters were just as amusing and consistent throughout.
 Particularly Sofia’s mother – Lingerie!
-That’s all I’m going to say on that.
+That’s all I’m going to say about that.

-There’s a lot of traveling within The Other Half and it was great to see the religious aspects of the novel shining through, in the best light.
+There’s a lot of traveling within The Other Half.
+It was great to see the religious aspects of the novel shining through, in the best light.
 Sofia’s explanation for why she wears her hijab was particularly moving and very much linked to Ayisha Malik’s beautiful faith.

 Overall, both stories are great reads!
-Very well written, increasingly timely and important.
+Very well written, increasingly timely, and important.
 They are the exception and they should be the rule!
-We need more inclusivity in fiction and this is the beginning of a great series – in which I hope there will be a third novel! – with diverse and real characters.
+We need more inclusivity in fiction and this is the beginning of a great series.
+I hope I hope there will be a third novel, with these diverse and real characters.

-If you haven’t read these novels yet you need too!
+If you haven’t read these novels yet you need to!